mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [What it’s like to watch AI colonize your old job](https://www.sfchronicle.com/opinion/article/ai-journalism-news-job-19449571.php) - From community journalism to farmed AI content, Hoodline’s devolution raises existential questions about news, and how we receive it.

 - [Thousands Believe Covid Vaccines Harmed Them.
 Is Anyone Listening?](https://www.nytimes.com/2024/05/03/health/covid-vaccines-side-effects.html) - All vaccines have at least occasional side effects.
 But people who say they were injured by Covid vaccines believe their cases have been ignored.

 - [A Vast New Data Set Could Supercharge the AI Hunt for Crypto Money Laundering](https://www.wired.com/story/ai-crypto-tracing-model-money-laundering/) - Blockchain analysis firm Elliptic, MIT, and IBM have released a new AI model—and the 200-million-transaction dataset it's trained on—that aims to spot the “shape” of bitcoin money laundering.